0xbrett8571/certora/Categorizing_Properties.md

  * Q: Can I make this function cost a lot?
    * Find: Look for SSTORE (writing to storage) inside a loop.
    * Analyze: If I call a function that loops 100 times and each loop writes to a new storage slot, the gas cost will be enormous.
 If I can make other users pay that gas, it's a griefing attack.
 By asking these targeted questions, you force the code to "confess" its weaknesses.
 You're no longer just reading; you're actively hunting for the specific lines that break the protocol's promises.
+This mindset shift is crucial for finding impactful vulnerabilities.